ipspace/netlab/docs/extool/edgeshark.md

 # Edgeshark

 Edgeshark discovers the virtual communication on container hosts and can provide live capture with Wireshark with a single click.
-Capture function requires installation of [cshargextcap](https://github.com/siemens/cshargextcap) Wireshark plugin.
-Detailed plugin installation instructions for multiple platforms are provided by the upstream.
+The capture function requires the installation of the [cshargextcap](https://github.com/siemens/cshargextcap) Wireshark plugin.
+The [plugin repository](https://github.com/siemens/cshargextcap) provides detailed installation instructions for multiple platforms.

-* Add the following lines to the lab topology file to use Edgeshark with _netlab_:
+Add the following lines to a lab topology file to use Edgeshark with _netlab_:

 ```
 tools: